Introducing /monitor. Notify your AI agent the moment pages or sites change. Try it now →

 Pros: Firecrawl delivers over 80% content recall on benchmark evaluations, outperforming every other scraping tool tested.
 JavaScript rendering and dynamic content are handled automatically.
 The file-based output keeps context efficient so Claude isn't burning tokens processing entire page dumps.
 The browser command opens the full range of interactive web automation.

 Cons: Requires an API key and consumes credits on heavy usage.
-The free tier (500 credits) covers substantial testing but production workflows may need a paid plan.
+The free tier (1,000 credits per month) covers substantial testing but production workflows may need a paid plan.

 Full documentation and CLI reference at docs.firecrawl.dev/cli.
 If you're building agents that need web data as part of a larger workflow, also read our guide on the Claude Agent SDK with Firecrawl.